+Name of each exchange on which registered

+New York Stock Exchange, Inc.
-Indicate by check mark if the registrants are well-known seasoned issuers, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrants are not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗹

-Indicate by check mark whether the registrants (1) have filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrants were required to file such reports), and (2) have been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrants have submitted electronically and posted on their corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrants were required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrants' knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrants are large accelerated filers, accelerated filers, non-accelerated filers, or small reporting companies.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filers \checkmark Accelerated Filers Non-Accelerated Filers Smaller Reporting Companies Indicate by check mark whe ther the registrants are shell companies (as defined in Ru le 12b-2 of the Act).
-Yes \Box No \square non-affiliates computed by r of the voting and non-voting common equity held by eference to the price at which the common equity was s of the last business day of the registrant's most The aggregate market value of the voting and non-voting common equ held by non-affiliates computed by reference to the price at which the common equity was last sold was \$6.2 billion as of the last business da 5 recently completed second fiscal quarter.
+Securities registered pursuant to Section 12(g) of the Act: None ers, as defined in Rule 405 of the Securities s pursuant to Section 13 or Section 15(d) of the s required to be filed by Section 13 or 15(d) of the Securities orter period that the registrants were required to file such past 90 days.
+Yes No \Box nically and posted on their corporate Web site, if any, every Rule 405 of Regulation S-T (§ 232.405 of this chapter) during swere required to submit and post such em 405 of Regulation S-K (§ 229.405 of this chapter) is not knowledge, in definitive proxy or information statements nent to this Form 10-K. lers, accelerated filers, non-accelerated filers, or small reporting d filer" and "smaller reporting company" in Rule 12b-2 of the Accelerated Filers □ Smaller Reporting Companies □ defined in Rule 12b-2 of the Act).
+Yes □ No ☑ The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold was \$6.2 billion as of the last business day of the registrant's most recently completed second fiscal quarter.

-At January 22, 2014, Carnival Corporation had outstanding 592,239,644 shares of its Common Stock, \$0.01 par value.

 At January 22, 2014, Carnival plc had outstanding 215,712,872 Ordinary Shares \$1.66 par value, one Special Voting Share, GBP 1.00 par value and 592,239,644 Trust Shares of beneficial interest in the P&O Princess Special Voting Trust.

-the registrant's most recently completed second fiscal quarter.